SDA-SE/sda-dropwizard-commons/README.md

 Status:
 - Ready to use
 - When using new threads for clients to invoke another service, the trace token is not transferred out-of-the-box.
+The same holds for mentioning the trace token in log entries of new threads.

 ##### Weld